cpowel10/devops-final/README.md

 Difference between Statement,PreparedStatement ?
-Statement is used for executing simple SQL Statements
-	PreparedStatement is used for executing dynamic and pre-compiled SQL Statements.
+Statement is used for executing simple SQL Statements PreparedStatement is used for executing dynamic and pre-compiled repetitive SQL Statements.	? represents placeholders

 What is the use of CallableStatement ?